nathan-contino/nathan-contino.github.io/_posts/2021-06-04-leadville-twin-lakes-turquoise-lake.markdown

 After a brief photoshoot and water break (hey, Colorado is hot and dry!), we started on the loop on routes 9, 4 & 9C around the lake.
-This was actually our second time around the loop -- we did the same trip on cross country skis back in February!
+This was actually our second time around the loop -- we did the same trip on cross country skis back in March!
 The summer views are just as good, and biking is at *least* four times as fast as cross country skiing, but there was something special about the pure peace and quiet of snowbound Turqoise lake in winter.
 At least until the snowmobiles show up.